 I have had to submit myself to multiple medical exams, tests, procedures and treatments.
 It’s true enough that I’ve also been able to be an active participant in my treatment plan (more about that below).
 Doing this has called for adaptability in creating a way of being that supports a different way of doing.
 A tri-athlete I spoke with counseled me that instead of being frustrated by my inability to ride up a hill that I know I am fit enough for, I should give myself credit for what I am doing.
 She wisely said, “Don’t compare what you’re doing now to what you could do before.
 Celebrate what you are able to do.”

 I’ve come to accept and understand myself as a receiver of help, as a person who is at once strong and vulnerable.
 I’ve accepted the need to have some of the hardest conversations I could possibly have with others who I deeply care for.
-One of the toughest parts of this experience has been the need to accept telling those close to me, “I have cancer,” and seeing them wince as these words took them into the same dark unknown that I, too, was in at the time.
+One of the toughest parts of this experience has been telling those close to me, “I have cancer,” and seeing them wince as these words took them into the same dark unknown that I, too, was in at the time.

 I wanted a perfect ending.
 Now I’ve learned, the hard way, that some poems don’t rhyme, and some stories don’t have a clear beginning, middle, and end.
 Life is about not knowing, having to change, taking the moment and making the best of it, without knowing what’s going to happen next.